DhwaniSondhi/Image-Segmentation-Retargeting/Image-Retargeting/README.md

 ![](https://github.com/DhwaniSondhi/Image-Segmentation-Retargeting/blob/master/Image-Retargeting/code/build/abc.png)

 ## Demo:
 The program takes an input image, the new width and height required and creates an reduced output file.
-Following are some examples:
+Following are some samples:

 Input            |  Output